 It is also important to consider the influencer's values and beliefs when selecting an influencer for a marketing campaign.
 An influencer who is passionate about sustainability may not be the best fit for a brand that does not prioritize sustainability in its business practices.

-2. Divide the total interactions by the number of posts considered, if you're calculating the average engagement rate for multiple posts.
+- Divide the total interactions by the number of posts considered, if you're calculating the average ER for multiple posts.
 This will give you the average number of interactions per post.

-3. Divide the result by the number of followers.
-This will give you the engagement rate per follower.
+- Divide the result by the number of followers.
+This will give you the ER per follower.

-4. Multiply the final result by 100 to get the percentage value of the engagement rate.
+- Multiply the final result by 100 to get the percentage value of the ER.

-For example, if an influencer has 10,000 followers and receives 1,000 interactions on a post, the engagement rate would be calculated as follows:
+For example, if an influencer has 10,000 followers and receives 1,000 interactions on a post, the ER would be calculated as follows:

 (1,000 ÷ 1) ÷ 10,000 x 100 = 10%

-Once you have calculated the influencer engagement rate, it's essential to compare your results with industry benchmarks and other influencers in the same niche.
-This will help determine if the influencer's engagement rate is in line with industry standards or above average, indicating a more successful partnership.
+Once you have calculated the influencer's ER, you can compare your results with industry benchmarks and other influencers in the same niche.
+This will help determine if the influencer's ER is in line with industry standards or above average, indicating a more successful partnership.

-Industry benchmarks for engagement rates vary depending on the social media platform and the industry.
-For instance, the average engagement rate for Instagram influencers in the fashion industry is around 2.4%, while the average engagement rate for YouTube influencers in the beauty industry is around 5.5%.
+Industry benchmarks for ER's vary depending on the social media platform and the industry.
+For instance, the average rate for Instagram influencers in the fashion industry is around 2.4%, while the average for YouTube influencers in the beauty industry is around 5.5%.

 Then you'll want to look at the ROI of the campaign and calculate the cost per engagement.